134ARG/ryzen-metrics/README.md

 $ cd src && make && sudo insmod ryzen_metrics.ko
 ```

-You will find the metrics in `/sys/devices/system/cpu/ryzen-metrics` and `/sys/devices/system/cpu/cpu*/ryzen-metrics`.
+You will find the metrics for each CPU under `/sys/devices/system/cpu/ryzen-metrics`.